-- Harassment and Violations of Civil Rights (in addition to other disciplinary consequences, these offenses may result in long-term suspension and/or expulsion). - Violating of Civil Rights of Others: Students may not violate the civil rights of others including the right to an education. - Harassment and Bullying: Students may not make unwanted sexual advances toward or commit sexual harassment of any members of the school community.
+- o Violating of Civil Rights of Others: Students may not violate the civil rights of others including the right to an education. - Harassment and Bullying: Students may not make unwanted sexual advances toward or commit sexual harassment of any members of the school community.
 Harassment or intimidation of any members of the school community on the basis of their racial or ethnic background, gender, religion, age, sexual orientation, or disability is not permitted.
 Bullying or intimidating another student is not acceptable.
-This includes verbal, written or via internet (emails, Snapchat, text messages, Facebook or other social media platforms) - Abusive or Profane Language or Treatment: Students may not use abusive, threatening, vulgar, coarse, or degrading language (including racist, sexist, or homophobic remarks). - Extortion: Students may not force other students to act against their own will under threat of physical harm, such as demand for money. - False Accusations: Students may not make false reports regarding other students.
-This includes action in school and towards others online in emails or other internet platforms. - Theft or Vandalism:
+This includes verbal, written or via internet (emails, Snapchat, text messages, Facebook or other social media platforms) - o Abusive or Profane Language or Treatment: Students may not use abusive, threatening, vulgar, coarse, or degrading language (including racist, sexist, or homophobic remarks). - Extortion: Students may not force other students to act against their own will under threat of physical harm, such as demand for money. - False Accusations: Students may not make false reports regarding other students.
+This includes action in school and towards others online in emails or other internet platforms.

+Theft or Vandalism: